ajaiantilal/i7z/README.txt

 Version and Bug History:
+v svn 103 (Sep/2012)
+	some fixes for segv fault when cpuid code is not inline

 v svn-43 (27/May/2010)
 	moved some global variables into individual functions. removed a redundant line that was bieng printed GUI version should support upto 12 physical cores. can be easily edited for more cores.

 v svn-40 (27/May/2010)